Two Ways Agile and UX Can Work Together

 Formative Testing vs. Summative Testing

 Both methods include formative testing, or the testing that is done on low-fidelity prototypes before coding begins.
 Validating any new additions to the system, this type of testing is very beneficial to maintaining a good user experience.
+If you have question about these two types of tests you may want to check out a testing methodologies guide.

 If you have an existing project that has not been focusing on your end-user’s experience and you are looking to incorporate user-centered design, then Hurrah!
 Welcome Aboard!
 Unfortunately you will have to set aside time to conduct some summative usability testing on the existing system and be willing to take action on those results.
 The most effective method is moderated testing conducted on-site so that the users can be observed directly and probed for as much insight as possible.
 Creating a test won’t take long once there is a good understanding of the system, but if user experience hasn’t been the main focus in the development process then you may be in for a rude awakening.